abendigo/abendigo.github.io/_posts/2021-03-16-traefik_blue_green.markdown

       dashboard: true
       insecure: true

-Then I created a directory, `dynamic` for the dynamic configurations.
+Then create a directory, `dynamic` for the dynamic configurations.
 There is nothing in it yet.

-Next I created a [docker-compose.yml][docker-compose.yml] file to spin up Traefik and hook up some volumes:
+Next create a [docker-compose.yml][docker-compose.yml] file to spin up Traefik and hook up some volumes:

     services: